ITALIAN LANDSLIDE INVENTORY (IFFI)

 State assessment/description

-Italy is the European country most affected by landslide phenomena, with over 635,000 landslides representing about two-thirds of the landslides cataloged in Europe.
+Italy is the European country most heavily affected by landslides, with more than 636,000 recorded events, accounting for roughly two-thirds of all mapped landslides in Europe.

 Trend assessment/description

-The temporal coverage of the Inventory spans from 1116 to 2024, which is the period between the activation date of the oldest and most recent landslides in the Inventory.
-However, there is no significant time series of parameters for a sufficient number of landslides, as the activation date, which would allow for the evaluation of any trends, is available for only a very small number of landslides in the Inventory (less than 5% of the total).
+The temporal coverage of the Inventory spans 1116–2025, corresponding to the dates of activation of the oldest and most recent landslides included.
+However, a meaningful time series of parameters is not available for a sufficient number of landslides, since the activation date—which would allow trend analysis—is known for a very limited share of the Inventory (less than 5% of the total).

 Comments

-The landslides recorded in the Italian Landslide Inventory are 635,026, affecting an area of 25,004 km², which is 8.3% of the national territory.
-The landslide inventory was initiated by ISPRA and the regions and autonomous provinces in 1999.
-A landslide distribution overviewof in Italy can be derived from the landslide index, which is the ratio between the landslide area and the total area, calculated on a grid with a 1 km side length (Figure 1).
-The mountain-hilly landslide index (Table 1), which expresses the incidence of landslides on the regional territory potentially affected by landslide phenomena, was calculated using, in addition to the landslide area, the Simplified Orographic Model of Italy (Landslide Report in Italy, APAT Reports 78/2007).
+The landslides recorded in the Italian Landslide Inventory amount to 636,496 and affect an area of 25,138 km², equal to 8.3% of the national territory (data updated to 16 October 2025).
+The survey of landslides for the IFFI Inventory was launched by ISPRA and the regions and autonomous provinces in 1999.
+An overview of the spatial distribution of landslides in Italy can be derived from the landslide index, defined as the ratio between landslide area and total area, calculated on a 1-km grid (Figure 1).
+The mountain–hill landslide index (Table 1), which expresses the incidence of landsliding on the portion of regional territory potentially affected by slope instability, was calculated using both the landslide area and the simplified Orographic Model of Italy (Landslides in Italy Report, APAT Reports 78/2007).

 Data